-- 2.2.
-The purposes of applying sanctions for professional misconduct are to: - i.
-Protect the public and consumers of legal services; - ii.
-Maintain public confidence and trust in the profession and the enforcement system; - iii.
-Maintain high standards of behaviour and performance at the Bar; and - Act as a deterrent to the individual barrister or regulated entity, as well as the wider profession, from engaging in the misconduct subject to sanction. - 2.3.
+- 2.2 The purposes of applying sanctions for professional misconduct are to: - i.
+Protect the public and consumers of legal services. - ii.
+Maintain public confidence and trust in the profession and the enforcement system. - iii.
+Maintain and promote high standards of behaviour and performance at the Bar, and - iv.
+Act as a deterrent to the individual barrister or regulated entity, as well as the wider profession, from engaging in the misconduct subject to sanction. - 2.3 The purposes above are non-hierarchical and any or all may apply in a particular case.
 Sanctions under a regulatory enforcement regime should not be imposed to punish.
 It may be that the impact of a sanction will have a punitive effect, but panels must ensure that any sanctions are only imposed to meet the purposes listed above.